 Why MindTime is different

-There are three fundamental priorities that drive the behaviour of every sentient being.
+There are three fundamental priorities that drive the behavior of every sentient being.
 These priorities act as the filters we perceive through, the mechanisms behind how thoughts are shaped, the drivers of what motivates us at the most fundamental level, and the origins of why we behave the way we do.
-MindTime is highly predictive because it is measuring these motivating forces in each person, the origins of behaviours, rather than the behaviours as described by traits.
+MindTime is highly predictive because it is measuring these motivating forces in each person, the origins of behaviors, rather than the behaviors as described by traits.